What items should be winterized?

 You need to be prepared for winter

 You should winterize yourself.
 Stock up on tissues, you'll need them.
 Raise your immune system with vitamin C, Echinacea and Golden seal.
 Pull out all those winter clothes and wash them so they are fresh when you wear them.
 Begin using a strong moisturizer after you shower or bathe, examples are items with lanolin and aloe.
 Use moisturizer before you go to bed and after a long stint in the cold.
 Stock up on lip balm and make sure you always have some with you.
-Eat healthy to prevent colds.
+Eat healthy to prevent colds and the flu from sneaking up on you.

 You may not think of this one...